magicmonkey/lifxjs/Protocol.md

  * Byte  32:       Seem to be the packet type.
  * Bytes 33 - end: Depends on the packet type.

+In general, a 16 bit number looks to be least-significant byte first, then most-significant-byte, for example the decimal number 2000 (0x7d0) would be sent as the bytes 0xd0 0x07.

 ## Discovery

 The apps start by sending UDP "discovery" packets to the network broadcast